 Omnilux is an anti-aging LED device that’s worn like a mask.
 The company claims to use “medical-grade LED light therapy” and uses the catchphrase “Mask On, Wrinkles Gone.”

-But is LED light therapy actually proven in medical studies to reduce the appearance of wrinkles, or are these just marketing claims?
+But is LED light therapy actually proven in research studies to reduce the appearance of wrinkles?
 Is Omnilux superior to other red light therapy devices for skin?
 How does its price compare?
-And how do real users rate and describe the effects of Omnilux?
+And what was our honest experience purchasing and testing Omnilux Contour Face?

-In this article we’ll answer all of these questions and more, as we analyze the specifications of Omnilux’s devices based on medical studies to give our take on whether they’re likely to be effective, or if they’re a waste of money.
+In this article we’ll answer all of these questions and more, as we analyze the specifications of Omnilux’s devices to give our take on whether or not they’re likely to be effective for wrinkle reduction, and whether or not they're safe.

 Does LED Light Reduce Wrinkles?